eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 getaccount <nickname> [channel]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   Returns: the services account name of the nickname if they are logged in, "" otherwise, and an error if the account-notify or extended-join capabilites are not enabled.
 WARNING: this account list may not be accurate depending on the server and configuration.
-This command will only work if the account-notify or extended-join capabilities are enabled.
-Additionally, this list is only accurate if a WHOX is used upon join (enable the use-354 setting in eggdrop.conf)
+This command will only work if a server supports (and Eggdrop has enabled) the account-notify and extended-join capabilities, and the server understands WHOX requests (also known as raw 354 responses).

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 nick2hand <nickname> [channel]